pzyu/pzyu.github.io/CS4249/README.md

 Here are a few changes made to the experiment tracker:
 1. Functionality for trials per condition is added.
 2. Additionally tracks: Condition, trial, attempts, menu breadth, and number of mouse clicks.

+### Others
+1. A warning shows up when the user tries to refresh the page to prevent accidental navigation away from the interface.